valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/valtimo-frontend-libraries.md

   Refer to [this page](migration.md) for instructions on how to adjust your implementation to work with Carbon.

-  Refer to [this page](/reference/user-interface/carbon-design-system.md) for an explanation on how the Carbon design system is implemented.
+  Refer to [this page](/reference/user-interface/carbon-design-system.md) for an instructions on how to use Carbon, and how to develop a custom Carbon theme.

 * **Dependency upgrades**